applied-math-coding/functional/README.md

 ```

 ### Memoizing:
-You can create a memoized version of a function f by,
+You can create a memoized version of a function by,
 ```
 const g = op(f).mem();
 ```